VEckardt/Report_AssignedRolesbyProject/README.md

 ## Programming Environment
 You need the following editor to develop this solution:
-- Any Text Editor
-- I am using always NetBeans
+- Any Text Editor  (I am using always NetBeans :)

 ## Notes
 This is my first report where I am using Integrity Beans to create an administrative report.
 The interesting thing is that this just works (almost).
-The beauty is the performance is amazingly fast, because the Beans are already loaded into the memory (I am talking about the Beans that are usually only used by triggers).
+The beauty is that the performance is amazingly fast, because the Beans are already loaded into the memory (I am talking about the Beans that are usually only used by triggers).
-Unfortunately, I had to add another local VSB script to catch the current user, haven't found a better way to do this: A report dont know which user has executed it ;(
+Unfortunately, I had to add another local VBS script to catch the current user, haven't found a better way to do this: A report don't know which user has executed it ;(

 ## Open Issues
 The following issues are known: